 - Diversity and the legal profession

-- Access to Justice: national and international perspectives
+- Access to justice and citizenship: national and international perspectives

 (with Ashley, L; Duberley, J) A qualitative evaluation of non-educational barriers to the elite professions 2015 (Social Mobility and Child Poverty Commission, London)